Skip Nav

-Rhode Island Small Loan Lender Surety Bond
+Rhode Island Small Loan Lender Bond

 What is a Rhode Island small loan lender bond?

 The Rhode Island Department of Business Regulation requires small loan companies to post a surety bond to receive their business license.
-The state defines a small loan lender as a business which offers consumer loans in amounts of less than $5,000.
+The state defines a small loan lender as a business that offers consumer loans in amounts of less than $5,000.
 In addition, these loans cannot be backed by real estate.

 Like other surety bonds, your small loan lender policy acts as a contract between three parties:

-• The surety: the company issuing the bond, for example NNA Surety Bonds.
+• The surety: the company issuing the bond, for example, NNA Surety Bonds.

 • The obligee: the RI Department of Business Regulation or other agency requiring the bond.